MinecraftU/mcu-curriculum/sequence_3/section_4.md

 ## Room building

-Let's write a program to build a simple square room: `luaide room`
+Let's write a program to build a simple square room: `edit room`

 Step one is to check your arguments to make sure they are what you need them to be.

+For that we use the code `local tArgs = {...}`, which loads the arguments into your program.

 ```lua
 local tArgs = {...}